Guide to Legal History Databases

 19th Century Masterfile features an integrated and enhanced version of Poole's Index to Periodical Literature as its centerpiece, rounded out by a number of other general and publication-specific indexes to the contents of nineteenth-century journals, newspapers, and books.
 Includes Jones & Chipman's Index to Legal Periodical Literature (1786-1922), Palmer's Index to the Times (London) (1880-1890) and other indices.

 Early American Newspapers, Series 1 (1690-1876) offers cover-to-cover reproductions of over 710 historic American newspapers, providing more than one million pages as fully text-searchable facsimile images.
-Focusing largely on the 18th and early 19th centuries, this online collection is based on Clarence S. Brigham‰s History and Bibliography of American Newspapers, 1690-1820 and other authoritative bibliographies.
+Focusing largely on the 18th and early 19th centuries, this online collection is based on Clarence S. Brigham's History and Bibliography of American Newspapers, 1690-1820 and other authoritative bibliographies.
+Although the database title indicates coverage stops in 1876 there are many issues available of some newspapers well into the 20th century.

 Journal STORage -- full text backfiles of significant scholarly journals.
 See list of titles currently available.